meet-projects/Y2-2015-Day-4c/extra.md

 #### Exercise 1

 Make the forms in your MEET Friends app use Bootstrap.
-Add any other CSS/Bootstrap elements of your choice.
+Also feel free to make your webapp prettier with CSS/Bootstrap.
 Keep in mind ideas we had mentioned regarding user interface design.

 #### Exercise 2